Physical Therapist

 Pls help!!!

-Asked by Chicken764 almost 2 years ago
+Asked by Chicken764 over 2 years ago

 I have been having upper right back pain around under my shoulder blade since December now.
 It was unnoticeable at first, but then became worse and worse since then.
 It is a really sharp pain when I move my shoulder back or move a certain way.
 I have tried following those upper back stretches, and since then the feeling has gotten way more painful than before.
 It also hurts in the spot when I take a deep breath.
 I also had a heavy backpack for school and don’t have the best posture, and I am pretty sure that this wasn’t caused by an injury, although a bit under a month before December I lifted up a heavy bookshelf with my dad (that had all the books on it) and I sort of felt like a pop in my back, it did hurt but I still lifted it up the second time, that could have affected my back maybe... .I don’t know if this is related, but during this pain for a week it felt like something in my neck was popping (it was sudden and very painful), and for the past week my lower back has been aching.
 My neck was aching again today also.